 Biological treatment refers mainly to psychiatric medication.
 There are a wide range of effective medications with different side effects that a person seeking treatment can choose, and psychiatrists can try different combinations of medications before finding the best option for the patient.

 Psychological treatment includes familiar approaches such as counseling and psychotherapy.
-Counseling for acceptance, and Commitment and Acceptance Therapy are common approaches.
+Counseling for acceptance, and Acceptance and Commitment Therapy are common approaches.

-Social or lifestyle interventions refer to strategies, such as exercise programs, breathing exercises, meditation, healthy eating, taking part in social activities, addressing lifestyle factors, such as alcohol use, and social issues, such as employment problems, career stress, and financial debt.
+Social or lifestyle interventions refer to strategies such as exercise programs, breathing exercises, meditation, healthy eating, taking part in social activities, as well as addressing lifestyle factors such as alcohol use, and social issues, such as employment problems, career stress, and financial debt.